seungjunlee96/AI-for-Medicine/Week1/README.md

 - the later layers of the network : High level image features / More specific to the task

 How to "Transfer Learning"?
-￼
+- Case 1.
+To fine tune all of the layers (For moderate or large size of dataset)
-나, Seungjun Lee은(는) 직접 작업하지 않은 과제를 제출하면 이 강좌에서 영구적으로 낙제 처리되거나 나의 Coursera 계정이 정지될 수 있음을 이해합니다. ￼Coursera의 명예 규율에 대하여 더 알아보기case 1.
-To fine tune all of the layers (For moderate or large size of dataset) case 2.
+- Case 2.
 Freeze early layers and only fine-tune the later or the last layer (For small size of dataset)

 Given a very large dataset, you have the option of training a new model instead of using a pre-trained model.